Cath Maige Tuired: The First Battle of Mag Tuired

 The first text, sometimes called Cét-chath Maige Tuired ("The First Battle of Mag Tuired") or Cath Maighe Tuireadh Cunga ("The Battle of Mag Tuired Conga") or Cath Maighe Tuireadh Theas ("The Battle of Southern Mag Tuired"), relates how the Tuatha Dé Danann took Ireland from the Fir Bolg, who then inhabited the island.
 It begins with the children of Nemed, an earlier group of inhabitants of Ireland, leaving for Greece to escape their oppression by the Fomorians.
 A group of Nemed's descendants, the Fir Bolg, return to Ireland and conquer it, occupying it for thirty years until the coming of the Tuatha Dé Danann, another group of Nemed's descendants.

 The Tuatha Dé Danann, led by their king, Nuada, come to Ireland in three hundred ships from the islands of the north.
 Their arrival is foreseen in a dream by the Fir Bolg king, Eochaid mac Eirc.
 When they land, they burn their ships.
 Negotiations begin between Sreng, the champion of the Fir Bolg, and Bres of the Tuatha Dé Danann, and Bres demands that the Fir Bolg either give battle or cede half of Ireland to them.
 The Fir Bolg choose battle.
-After a delay to prepare weapons, they met at the Pass of Balgatan, and the battle rages for four days.
-Nuada encounters Sreng, and with one swing of his sword Sreng cuts off Nuada's right hand.
+After a delay to prepare weapons, they met at the Pass of Balgatan, and the battle raged for four days.
+Nuada encounters Sreng, and with one swing of his sword, Sreng cuts off Nuada's right hand.
 However, the Tuatha Dé Danann gain the ascendancy.
 A truce is called, and the Fir Bolg are given three options: leave Ireland, share the land with the Tuatha Dé Danann, or continue the battle.
 They choose to fight.
 Sreng challenges Nuada to single combat.
 Nuada accepts on the condition that Sreng ties up one arm to make the combat fair, but Sreng rejects this condition.
 The Tuatha Dé Danann then decide to offer the Fir Bolg one of the provinces of Ireland.
 Sreng chooses Cóiced Ol nEchmacht, and the two sides make peace.

 Dian Cecht, the god of physicians, made an artificial hand of silver for Nuada, and Nuada was named Nuada Airgetlám (Nuada of the Silver Hand).
-However, the goddess Brigid had told the Tuatha Dé Danann that no-one with a blemish can rule them, and, having lost a hand, the Tuatha Dé Danann had to choose another king.
+However, the goddess Brigid had told the Tuatha Dé Danann that no one with a blemish can rule them, and, having lost a hand, the Tuatha Dé Danann had to choose another king.
 They chose Bres, son of Elatha, king of the Fomorians or the Children of Domnu.
-Seven years later Bres dies after taking a drink while hunting, and Nuada, having had his arm replaced, is restored.
+Seven years later, Bres dies after taking a drink while hunting, and Nuada, having had his arm replaced, is restored.

-The First Battle is distinguished from the Second as the Battle of Muigh Tuiredh Conga or the Battle of Southern Moytura.